 - In the central or middle part, the title of the project, name of the academic tutor, and data of the author or authors must be exposed.

-- On the other hand, in the case of tables and graphs, they must have the source from which they have been extracted.
-In case of being carried out by the student, the source will indicate the data of the same.
+- For their part, in the case of tables and graphs, they must have the source from which they have been extracted.
+If performed by the student, the source will indicate the student's details.

 - When citing an author, this must be enclosed in parentheses and in turn contain the page of origin, an example would be: "As Carter pointed out (19965 pp. 130-132) ..."